 We also want to thank AARP Connecticut for coming onboard as our inaugural sponsor for this project and as a sponsor once again this year.
 You’ll notice that two of the questions in our survey came from AARP Connecticut and are noted as such — AARP represents the interests of quite a few voters in Connecticut and around the country and we’re grateful for their help.

-Candidates — if you or your campaign manager haven’t received an email from our system inviting you to fill out your questionnaire, and we’ll get you set up to complete the questionnaire as soon as possible.
+Candidates — if you or your campaign manager haven’t received an email from our system inviting you to fill out your questionnaire, get in touch and we’ll get you set up to complete the questionnaire as soon as possible.

 —Christine Stuart & the CTNewsJunkie crew